Open-Source-Chandigarh/Multipurpose-Discord-Bot/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 Notes:

-- Although you'll get these modules in the virtual environment, please go ahead and cross check their versions
+- There will be more modules used in other files, so check the python files before running the main.py file

 - Our preferred database management software is dbeaver.
 For configuring the database, refer here: [Dbeaver Setup](https://www.youtube.com/watch?v=nS-59CyoaMA&list=PLESMQx4LeD3N0-KKPPDaToZhBsom2E_Ju&index=30&ab_channel=RichardSchwabe)
 ---